dushide/UMCGL_TIP_2024/README.md

 ### Quick Running and Testing

 - Run  `run_example.py` for multi-view complete and incomplete clustering tasks to see the example performance.
-- If you want to test your own datesets, you can put the datasets into **/ _multiview datasets** and obtain their graphs by ConstructW.zip.
-Then, you can move them into **/datasetW** and train the corresponding models by employing these graphs.
-Finally, you can set the configuration file according to the example **/config**.
+- If you want to test your own datesets, you can put the datasets into **\ _multiview datasets** and obtain their graphs by ConstructW.zip.
+Then, you can move them into **\datasetW** and train the corresponding models by employing these graphs.
+Finally, you can set the configuration file according to the example **\config**.

 ### Reference
 ```